wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-32.&emsp;I inspire all miracles, which are really intercessions.
+32. I inspire all miracles, which are really intercessions.
 ²They intercede for your holiness and make your perceptions holy.
 ³By placing you beyond the physical laws they raise you into the sphere of celestial order.
 ⁴In this order you *are* perfect.